Constraint on scalar leptoquark from low energy leptonic observables: Phenomenological consequences of two-body decays , , and

 where the second/fourth lines correspond to the constraints from the \kplus{} decay.

-Turning to the third second scenario with quark-universal couplings, the analysis proceeds similar to the previous cases.
-We just provide the results, which can also be read off from figures~\ref{fig:column-meg} and~\ref{fig:column-tmg}: The limits on the coupling products are similar to the top-only case since the top-quark provides the dominant contribution:
+Turning to the third scenario with quark-universal couplings, the analysis proceeds similar to the previous cases.
+We just provide the results, which can also be read off from Figures~\ref{fig:column-meg} and~\ref{fig:column-tmg}.
+The limits on the coupling products are similar to the top-only case since the top-quark provides the dominant contribution (\emph{columns scenario}):

-Similarly, the individual limits from \am{} together with perturbativity are similar to the case of the top-quark, however the additional limits from \kplus{} decay are different due to the combined contributions from up- and charm-quarks:
+Similarly, the individual limits from \am{} together with perturbativity are similar to the case of the top-quark, however the additional limits from \kplus{} decay are different due to the combined contributions from up- and charm-quarks (\emph{columns scenario}, individual limits):\footnote{The limits on couplings obtained in this section supersede the ones coming from $\Delta a_e$~\cite{Chen:2022hle, Bigaran:2021kmn} and $\Delta a_\tau$~\cite{DELPHI:2003nah, Burmasov:2022gnl} under the assumption of $\Delta a_\mu$, thus the former are not mentioned in this paper.}